rocky-linux/documentation/docs/books/admin_guide/06-users.md

 ### `groupdel` command

-The `groupdel` command is used to delete an existing group on the system.
+The `groupdel` command deletes an existing group on the system.

 ```bash
 groupdel group